adriaan-vd-graaf/genome_integration/docs/source/about_mr_link.md

 Phenotype files need to be a tab separated table with the following columns.
 1. `FID` -- family ID that is matched with the plink genotype column.
 2. `IID` -- individual ID that is matched with the plink genotype column.
-3. `PHENO` -- Numeric phenotype
+3. `PHENO` -- Numeric phenotype (please note that MR-link has only been tested for quantitative phenotypes.)

-First line is the header and will be checked against the following:
+The first line is the header and will be checked against the following:
 ```
 correct_header= "FID\tIID\tPHENO\n"
 ```

-#### Summary statistic files
+#### Summary statistic file
 Phenotype files need to be a tab separated table with the following columns.

 1. `CHR` -- chromosome identifyer